caligosec/audit-findings/README.md

 Recommendation: Reverse the order of parameters in allowance function call to fit the order that is in the safeTransferFrom function call.

 Medium severity finding from https://lnkd.in/dXFGJG83

+## Token approvals can be stolen in DAOfiV1Router01.addLiquidity()

+DAOfiV1Router01.addLiquidity() creates the desired pair contract if it does not already exist, then transfers tokens into the pair and calls DAOfiV1Pair.deposit().
+There is no validation of the address to transfer tokens from, so an attacker could pass in any address with nonzero token approvals to DAOfiV1Router.
+This could be used to add liquidity to a pair contract for which the attacker is the pairOwner, allowing the stolen funds to be retrieved using DAOfiV1Pair.withdraw().

+Recommendation: Transfer tokens from msg.sender instead of lp.sender

+Critical severity finding from https://lnkd.in/dqWidr9H